 Types Of Weight Benches

-Adjustable Weight Benches – Adjustable benches are also called incline benches, decline benches or incline/decline benches.
-They are comprised of two sections, one where you sit and one where your back rests.
+Adjustable benches are also called incline benches, decline benches or incline/decline benches.
+They are comprised of two sections, one where you sit and one where your backrests.
 Either one or both of these sections incline and/or decline to help you get into varying positions for different exercises.
 By varying your position you can work out different muscle groups.
 Most of them can be laid flat and used as a flat bench as well.
 Many adjustable weight benches also have racks to support your barbell and weights so they make great bench press benches.

-Dumbbell Benches – A dumbbell bench is a simple bench that you can use with your adjustable dumbbells to preform a variety of exercises.
-The bench allows you to get into positions you wouldn’t otherwise be able to get into easily to work different muscle groups.
+A dumbbell bench is a simple bench that you can use with your adjustable dumbbells to perform a variety of exercises.
+The bench allows you to get into positions you wouldn’t otherwise be able to get into easy to work for different muscle groups.
 Some of the nicer ones have a holder on each side for your dumbbells.
 Dumbbell benches come as flat and adjustable models and some offer leg exercise attachments.

-Abdominal Benches – Ab benches, sometimes called sit up benches, have padded rollers on one end where you secure your feet so you can do crunches or other abdominal exercises.
+Ab benches, sometimes called sit-up benches, have padded rollers on one end where you secure your feet so you can do crunches or other abdominal exercises.
 Sometimes these ab benches are declined so you can get a better workout, with the help of gravity, and some are adjustable allowing you to do a greater variety of exercises.
 They typically help workout both the abs and the back which is important for overall body strength and good posture.

-Folding Weight Benches – Folding benches give you the ability to fold and move them easily, or store them temporarily if you need to.
+Folding benches give you the ability to fold and move them easily or store them temporarily if you need to.
 Some folding weight benches are pretty simple and basic like a flat bench without barbell racks, but others are adjustable and some have racks for barbells and/or leg extension features.

 Weight Bench Additions

-Leg Extension – Some weight benches have an additional attachment allowing you to workout your lower body as well.
+Some weight benches have an additional attachment allowing you to work out your lower body as well.
 A weight bench that has an attachment for the legs allows you to lie on your back and do leg extensions or lay on your stomach and do leg curls.
-Having this feature allows you to get more of a full body workout.
+Having this feature allows you to get more of a full-body workout.